-This legal advice website is managed by Hudgell Solicitors, authorised and regulated by the Solicitors Regulation Authority.
+This legal advice website is managed by TO BE CONFIRMED authorised and REGULATIONS TBA.
 Our service is dedicated to providing advice on whiplash compensation claims in England & Wales.

 Most of the whiplash cases that we deal with arise from accidents on the road and involve neck and back pain.
 If you have suffered an injury in this way you may be entitled to make a “No Win No Fee” claim .
 We provide a dedicated service for road accident victims and we are proud to say our legal website is one of the oldest on the web, founded in 2000.